tommytracey/DeepRL-P1-Navigation/README.md

 ##### &nbsp;

 ### 2. Establish Baseline
-Before building an agent that learns, we start by testing an agent that selects actions (uniformly) at random at each time step.
+Before building an agent that learns, I started by testing an agent that selects actions (uniformly) at random at each time step.

 ```python
 env_info = env.reset(train_mode=False)[brain_name] # reset the environment